• Share this on:

 Direct supply to food retail or food service

-The food service segment has a significant share in the European market for canned fruits and vegetables.
-This segment requires bigger packaging (up to 5 litres) and non-branded products of a standard quality.
-Reaching the food service segment directly is difficult due to procedural requirements, so you should search for specialised food service suppliers.
+The food service segment makes up a significant share of the European market for canned fruits and vegetables.
+This segment requires bigger packaging (up to 5 l) and non-branded products of a specific quality.
+Reaching the food service segment directly is difficult, so you should search for specialised food service suppliers.

-Examples of importers of canned fruits and vegetables in the leading European importing countries include OttoFranck (Germany), Victor-Konserven (Germany), Clama (Germany), Kreyenhop & Kluge (Germany), Henry Lamotte (Germany), Natco Foods (UK), Gama (UK), Goodies Foods (UK), Indo European Foods (UK), S.O.P International (UK), Opa Distribution (France), Samgab (France), and Agidra (France).
+Examples of importers of canned fruits and vegetables in European countries include: EMN Europe (which has a presence in 18 European countries), OttoFranck (Germany), Victor-Konserven (Germany), Clama (Germany), Kreyenhop & Kluge (Germany), Henry Lamotte (Germany), Natco Foods (UK), Gama (UK), Goodies Foods (UK), Indo European Foods (UK), S.O.P International (UK), J.L.
+Machado (Portugal), Opa Distribution (France) and Agidra (France).

 What is the most interesting channel for you?

-Specialised canned fruits and vegetables importers are the best contacts for exporting to the European market.
-This is specifically relevant for new suppliers, as supplying the retail segment directly is very demanding and requires a lot of quality and logistical investments.
-Importers usually have a good knowledge of the European market.
-Therefore, they are your preferred contact, as they can inform you in good time about market developments and provide practical advice for your exports.
+Specialised canned fruits and vegetables importers are excellent contact points for exporting to Europe, especially for new suppliers.
+Supplying the retail segment directly is very demanding and requires a lot of quality and logistical investment.
+Importers usually have good knowledge of the European market.
+As a result, they are the best contacts to have, as they can inform you about market developments and provide practical advice.

 3. What competition do you face on the European canned fruits and vegetables market?